alfradchew/Notes-for-C/README.md

 Reference: https://stackoverflow.com/questions/14461695/what-does-0-stand-for/14461711

 Initialise an empty character of length n instead of empty string.
-Example if i want to initialise an empty string of size 5, type "char hello[5];" instead of "string hello[5]".
+For example, if i want to initialise an empty string of size 5, type "char hello[5];" instead of "string hello[5]".
 There will be issue later if you want to change the value of a partiular character inside the string if you use "string hello[5]".